indimail/indimail-virtualdomains/.github/README-indimail.md

 ## DKIM verification during local delivery

 It makes sense just to do DKIM verification with [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) on the host which serves as your incoming gateway for your local domains.
+This method is just an extension of [Using FILTERARGS environment variable](#using-filterargs-environment-variable-1).

 ```
 $ sudo /bin/bash